Junior Development at the MLTC

 In 2013, I had orchestrated the bubbling over of the four condo courts in Acton and then took over a second tennis facility in the same town in 2014.
 By the end of 2016, the Marcus Lewis Tennis Center was logging over 1,000 memberships annually; a metric that some multi-recreational clubs have difficulty achieving.

 Remember that Excalibur program?
 I literally had to wait 17 years to resurrect the project.
 In order for the new iteration of the program to be a success, it required not just physical resources such as the additional courts we now had, but it necessitated instructional firepower.
 There was a time when my operation was mostly a one-man show and I did 90% of the teaching, but that has not been the case circa the year 2000.
 Like most clubs, I first tried hiring talent from a résumé.
 After meeting with more headaches than good hires, I decided to train my instructors in-house.
 I was not looking for good players; I was looking for dynamic and patient teachers.
 I can show anyone how to diagnose a forehand or correct a service motion.
 I cannot teach things like interpersonal skills or how to relate to people.
 You either have it or you don’t.
+The instructor program was a huge success to this day with a number of the trainees going on to become directors in a number of clubs in the are.

 Although I could write quite a bit on each instructor, what should resonate with parents is that the pros at the MLTC are consistent with their information and that they are matched with their strengths.
 We can work with a child as young as four who has never held a racquet, all the way up through players having ATP points or Davis Cup experience.
 We also make it a point to build players up and NOT break them down with negative reinforcement.
 You get the most from players by building their esteem and enabling them.
 The other route is a quick path to burnout and far less enjoyment of the game.